HL7/fhir-cow-ig/input/pagecontent/index.md

 Some key challenges in the referral, orders, and transfer space, especially for cross-organization exchanges, are shown below.
 This IG provides at least partial guidance for all but endpoint discovery.

 * Endpoint discovery - letting actors know to where an initial notification should be pushed, or from where additional information may be queried.
 * Sharing supporting information - it can be hard to supply all of the necessary and relevant background information with an order or referral today.
 For example - in HL7 v2, it's challenging to refer a patient for a surgical consult while communicating that it is based on a _particular_ set of imaging.
-This IG provides guidance on sharing supporint information, but does not address how a Fulfiller may communicate alongside its service catalogue what information it requires in order to process a request (such as order questionnaires).
+This IG provides guidance on sharing supporting information, but does not address how a Fulfiller may communicate alongside its service catalogue what information it requires in order to process a request (such as order questionnaires).
 * Requesting additional information - providers who receive a request for service may find that additional specific information is needed.
 That information may not already exist in the patient's chart, and often that information of interest is not _always_ necessary to a given type of service.
 * Workflow management and tracking - coordinating which actor has the baton, monitoring the overall status of a referral, managing the earlier steps, etc.
 * Closing the loop - sharing the outcome (and partial outcomes), such as a consult note, an imaging result, a proposed plan of care, etc.